secretgraph/secretgraph/README.md

 ### Auth (Cluster/Content):

-The item get parameter is mandatory.
+The `item` GET parameter is mandatory.

 # TODO